 Where to Find Healthy Food

 Some popular stores for healthy, humane foods include Trader Joe's and Wild Oats.
-Or, search for a health/natural food store near you at greenpeople.org.
 Go ahead and stop by a food co-op to look for healthy, less expensive alternatives.
-For more information on food co-ops in your area, you can visit coopamerica.org or coopdirectory.org.
+For more information on food co-ops in your area, you can visit coopamerica.org or www.grocer.coop.

 Recipes That Are Quick, Yet Nutritious

-You really can feed your family health meals on a budget, as long as you plan ahead and make better food choices at the market.
-Why not go with the low-cost and healthy choice?
+You really can feed your family healthy meals on a budget, as long as you plan ahead and make better food choices at the market.
+Why not go with a low-cost and healthy choice?